nigelfloe/fusion-upgrade-scripts/README.md

        cd ..
     ```

 8. Copy any changes (after old installation) from `fusion/bin/config.sh` to the new config `fusion-new/bin/config.sh`.
-Be careful and do *NOT* copy the files as it is since the new config file might have been updated.
+Be careful and do **NOT** copy the file `config.sh` from old to new, since the new config file might have been updated.
 If you haven't changed anything in your `config.sh`, then there is no need to make any changes to the new instance `config.sh`.
 Also, check your bin scripts for any changes and substitute them in config.sh
     * E.g., 1.2.0 has 'JAVA_OPTIONS' setting defined in each individual bash scripts `fusion/bin/solr`, `fusion/bin/connectors`, `fusion/bin/api`, `fusion/bin/ui`.
 In 1.2.3, we have moved the JAVA_OPTIONS from bin scripts to config.sh.
 You will see `API_JAVA_OPTIONS`, `CONNECTORS_JAVA_OPTIONS`, `SOLR_JAVA_OPTIONS`, `UI_JAVA_OPTIONS` in `fusion-new/bin/config.sh`.
 So, if you have made any changes to the `JAVA_OPTIONS` in individual bin scripts, please update the related config in `fusion-new/bin/config.sh`

 9. Copy crawldb from old to new Fusion